Turkish involvement in the Syrian civil war: Turkish–Kurdish conflict

-2014 intervention plans
+Intervention plans

-On 27 March 2014 an audio tape recording of high-level Turkish officials discussing Turkey's Syria strategy was released on YouTube.
-The officials discussed a false flag operation that would lead to an invasion of Syria.
-YouTube was subsequently blocked in Turkey.

-A vote in the Turkish Parliament was scheduled for 1 October 2014 on whether or not to invade Syria as part of the war on ISIL. while preparations for a possible intervention were made.
-It was later delayed a day.

-The de facto "declaration of war" took the form of two separate motions, one on Iraq and one on Syria, which would authorize Turkish troops to invade those countries. the opposition said they hadn't been able to read either motion, as the exact text had been delayed.

-Deputy Prime Minister Bülent Arınç said that the gist of the resolutions was to extend the current mandate for "hot pursuit" against the PKK and Syrian Army into Syria and Iraq, which was to end the second week in October, to add the Islamic State to the list, and to set up a buffer zone on the Syrian side of the border.

-President Recep Tayyip Erdoğan opened the parliamentary session by saying that Turkey would fight against the Islamic State and other "terrorist" groups in the region, but would stick to its aim of seeing Bashar al-Assad removed from power.

-After two days of heated debate, the motion passed 298–98.
+A vote in the Turkish Parliament was scheduled for 1 October 2014 on whether or not to invade Syria as part of the war on ISIL while preparations for a possible intervention were made.
+The de facto "declaration of war" took the form of two separate motions, one on Iraq and one on Syria, which would authorize Turkish troops to invade those countries.
+Deputy Prime Minister Bülent Arınç said that the resolutions aimed to extend the current mandate for "hot pursuit" against the PKK and Syrian Army into Syria and Iraq, which was to end the second week in October, to add the Islamic State to the list, and to set up a buffer zone on the Syrian side of the border.
+President Erdoğan opened the parliamentary session by saying that Turkey would fight against the Islamic State and other "terrorist" groups in the region, but would stick to its aim of seeing Bashar al-Assad removed from power.
+The motion passed 298–98.

+With the governing party losing its majority in the Turkish general election on 7 June 2015, rumors began to circulate that President Erdoğan would order an intervention of Syria to prevent the creation of a Kurdish state straddling northern Syria and Iraq.
+Leaked plans stated that, sometime during the first couple of weeks of July, up to 18,000 troops invaded Syria via the Jarabulus and Azaz borders, which were in the hands of ISIL and the Free Syrian Army, respectively, and set up a buffer zone to which refugees could be repatriated.
+Limiting intervention to airstrikes has also been discussed, since the idea of invading Syria proved extremely unpopular with most sections of Turkish society.

+By the end of June, a number of Turkish newspapers reported that Ankara was considering a ground operation to establish a buffer zone, which was planned to be 110 km long and 33 km deep, along the Turkish border in Northern Syria to prevent Syrian Kurds from declaring an independent state.
+The military demanded legal backing for such a move, which Erdoğan provided on 29 June by chairing a meeting of the National Security Council.